bhigoreduardo/furniture-store/README.md

 FIXME:
   - Filtro de busca em arrays dentro de um obj no mongoose para o filter do admin
   - bug no protected route do layout public
-  - bug no parsedcolor em detalhe do produto
   - bug no slider do product

 TODO: